3rd Canadian Division: Fighting in Normandy

-Meanwhile, the British 3rd Infantry Division faced considerable resistance and advanced only with great cost of life.
-Tiger tanks from the schwere Panzerabteilung 503 ("503rd Heavy Armour Battalion") caused ferocious losses among the British armour support.
-The 7th Armoured Division, 11th Armoured Division and Guards Armoured Division faced opposition from the 1st and 12th SS Panzer divisions and suffered heavy losses.

-The offensive continued for two more days before the Allied offensive ground to a halt in face of stiffening German resistance.
-The German Panzer divisions in the area had been bled completely dry, losing a staggering number of tanks and men, which could not be easily replaced.
-Two days later, on 25 July, the United States First Army launched Operation Cobra, since there were no German panzer divisions to stop them as nearly all of the available panzer units had been sent to stop the British/Canadian advance.
-The 3rd Canadian Division and the other units involved in the offensive were allowed to catch their breath and they dug in, expecting a German counter-attack which never came.
+The British 3rd Infantry Division faced considerable resistance and made a costly advance.
+Tiger tanks from the schwere Panzerabteilung 503 (503rd Heavy Tank Detachment) caused many losses to the British armour support.
+The 7th Armoured Division, 11th Armoured Division and Guards Armoured Division faced opposition from the 1st SS Panzer Division and 12th SS Panzer Division and suffered tank losses.
+The offensive continued for two more days before the Allied offensive was stopped in face of stiffening German resistance.
+The German Panzer divisions in the area had been bled dry, losing many tanks and men, that could not easily be replaced.
+Two days later, on 25 July, the First US Army launched Operation Cobra.

-On 5 September, 3rd Canadian overran the Fortress of Mimoyecques, revealing the infrastructure for the unknown V-3 cannon destroyed by the Tallboy bombs in July.
-Between 17 and 22 September 1944, 3rd Canadian were intimately involved in the liberation of Boulogne-sur-Mer, during which a French civilian guided the Canadians to a "secret passage" leading into the walled old town and by-passing the German defenders.
+Nearly all of the panzer units in Normandy had been sent to stop the British–Canadian advance.
+The 3rd Canadian Division and the other units involved in the offensive were allowed to catch their breath and they dug in, expecting a German counter-attack that never came.
+On 5 September, the 3rd Canadian Division overran the Fortress of Mimoyecques, revealing the infrastructure for the unknown V-3 cannon destroyed by Tallboy bombs in July.
+Between 17 and 22 September 1944, the 3rd Canadian Division was involved in the liberation of Boulogne-sur-Mer, during which a French civilian guided the Canadians to a "secret passage" leading into the walled old town and by-passing the German defenders.
 By 1 October 1944, the Division had also liberated Calais.